dykyi-roman/architecture/anti_patterns.md

 * Development speed slows down
 * Inability to refactor or develop new functionality

+Solution: Refactoring, Code review.

 ### God Object

 In general, it happens when we forgot about SRP.
-Follow: DDD, TDD, DRY, KISS, SOLID, YAGNI, GRASP.

 * The object takes on too many responsibilities
 * Code non-portability
 * Difficult to maintain code
 * Code complexity

+Solution: Follow: DDD, TDD, DRY, KISS, SOLID, YAGNI, GRASP

 ### Dependency hell